 3. Pro-Rata Taxation on 80% of Immovable Property Income

-Investors in exempt REITs will be subject to corporate tax on 80% of the immovable property income generated by the REIT, on a pro-rata basis.
+For tax periods beginning on or after 1 January 2025, a juridical person investing in a REIT exempt as a Qualifying Investment Fund must have its Taxable Income adjusted to include 80% of the investor’s prorated immovable property income (subject to depreciation and other adjustment rules).
 This means the tax will be calculated in proportion to each investor’s share in the REIT.
 However, certain exemptions apply, such as when the REIT distributes income within nine months and the investor has fully exited the investment.

 Conditions for Tax Exemption